Bad-weather fallback

 03

-If the weather is the main story, let one district and one strong indoor anchor carry the plan.
+If the weather is the main story, let one district and one strong indoor stop carry the plan.

 Best districts for this question